12: Just Another Body

 “Shoes,” N reminded Uzi before she went any further.
 N’s hands were busy giving V headpats.
 But he turned sympathetic eyes to Uzi.
 “V can be a bit… intense, guarding the manor.
 She’s sorry if she scared you!
 What’s your name?”

 Uzi sucked in a breath, but tugged off her thigh-high boots.
 Mud flaked onto the mat.
-This N didn’t remember her, huh?
+This version of N didn’t remember her, huh?

 Now that she had a moment to think, she gave him a once over.
 Butler outfit, suited black with a tie — and beneath all the grime, V still dressed as a maid, headdress and all.